afunnydev/tinysociety/content/articles/2018-07-31-essential-things-to-have-in-a-tiny-house-kitchen.md

 A limited amount of space to work with means precise use of every square inch of work surface and storage space opportunity.
 That said, I would caution against thinking that this means throwing out all but your favorite one or two kitchen gadgets.

 Back when I was down-sizing in preparation to embark upon the Tiny Life, I thought I’d have to give up most of my kitchen gadgets and cooking tools.
 I carefully scrutinized each one.
 Many of them ended up in the donation, sell, and give-away piles.
+If you’re looking to do something similar or wondering [how to organize a donation drive](https://donorbox.org/nonprofit-blog/donation-drive) for your downsized items, this guide offers helpful steps and creative ideas to ensure your efforts make a meaningful impact.
 In the more than four years since then, replacements for most of those discarded items have eventually made their way back into my Tiny House kitchen scenario.

 ## What Are the Essential Components of a Tiny House Kitchen?